kottoization/RAG-LLM-for-Education/README.md

 ```

 The menu lets you chat with the assistant, generate quizzes, summaries, flashcards and learning plans.
-If RAG documents are indexed (see `RAGModule`), some tools can enrich answers with your own files.

 ### Gradio Frontend
 The application now launches the Gradio interface by default: